Rochester Institute of Technology: Student life

-In addition to its academic and athletic endeavors, RIT has over 150 student clubs, 10 major student organizations, a diverse interfaith center and 30 different Greek organizations.
+In addition to its academic and athletic endeavors, RIT has over 150 student clubs, 10 major student organizations, an interfaith center and 30 different Greek organizations.

 Reporter magazine, founded in 1951, is the university's primary student-run magazine.
 RIT also has its own ambulance corps, bi-weekly television athletics program RIT SportsZone, pep band, radio station, and tech crew.

 The university's Gordon Field House and Activities Center is home to competitive and recreational athletics and aquatics, a fitness center, and an auditorium hosting frequent concerts and other entertainment.
 Its opening in late 2004 was inaugurated by concerts by performers including Kanye West and Bob Dylan.
 It is the second-largest venue in Monroe County.

 Deaf and hard-of-hearing students

 One of RIT's unique features is the large presence of deaf and hard-of-hearing students, who make up 8.8% of the student body.
 The National Technical Institute for the Deaf, one of RIT's nine colleges, provides interpreting and captioning services to students for classes and events.
-Many courses' lectures at RIT are interpreted into American Sign Language or captioned in real time for the benefit of hard-of-hearing and deaf students.
+Many courses' lectures at RIT are interpreted into American Sign Language or captioned in real-time for the benefit of hard-of-hearing and deaf students.
 There are several deaf and hard-of-hearing professors and lecturers, too; an interpreter can vocalize their lectures for hearing students.
-This significant portion of the RIT population provides another dynamic to the school's diversity, and it has contributed to Rochester's high number of deaf residents per-capita.
-In 2006, Lizzie Sorkin made RIT history when she became the first deaf RIT Student Government president.
-In 2010, Greg Pollock became the second deaf RIT Student Government president.
-In 2018, Robert "Bobby" Moakley became the third deaf RIT Student Government president.
+This significant portion of the RIT population provides another dynamic to the school's diversity, and it has contributed to Rochester's high number of deaf residents per capita.

-Explore Your Future

-Explore Your Future (EYF) is a six-day career exploration program at Rochester Institute of Technology for college-bound deaf and hard-of-hearing high school students who will begin their junior or senior year.

 Fraternities and sororities

 RIT's campus is host to thirty fraternities and sororities (eighteen fraternities and twelve sororities), that make up 6.5% of the total RIT population.
 RIT and Phi Kappa Psi alumni built six large buildings for Greek students on the academic side of campus next to the Riverknoll apartments.
-In addition to these six houses, there is also limited space within the residence halls for another six chapters.

-Interfraternity Council

-The Interfraternity Council (IFC) provides outlets for social interaction among the fraternity and sorority members.
-The IFC helps to sponsor educational opportunities for all of its members and to help to promote the fraternal ideals of leadership, scholarship, service, community and brotherhood.
-There are currently eleven chapters that are part of the IFC at RIT.